Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 650 Ti should be 50% quicker than the GeForce 9800 GT 512MB overall, because of its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti should in theory be quite a bit better than the GeForce 9800 GT 512MB overall. (explain)

-Texel RateThe GeForce GTX 650 Ti is quite a bit (more or less 77%) more effective at anisotropic filtering than the GeForce 9800 GT 512MB. (explain)
+Texel RateThe GeForce GTX 650 Ti should be much (more or less 77%) more effective at texture filtering than the GeForce 9800 GT 512MB. (explain)

-Pixel RateThe GeForce GTX 650 Ti is much (about 55%) better at AA than the GeForce 9800 GT 512MB, and also capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 650 Ti should be much (approximately 55%) more effective at full screen anti-aliasing than the GeForce 9800 GT 512MB, and should be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison